The California DREAM Act

 The DREAM Act provides a wonderful opportunity for certain non-citizen children to attend school and qualify for financial aid.
 If you do not have legal status, live in California, and are in need of financial assistance in order to attend a college or university, you should highly consider applying for assistance under the DREAM Act.

 The experienced immigration lawyer in Los Angeles at the Goldstein Immigration Lawyers can help you to understand the application process and file your application in a timely and accurate manner.
-To improve your chances of your application being approved and to learn more about the process, contact our law offices today for a legal consultation.
+To improve your chances of your application being approved and to learn more about the process, please answer a few questions here and schedule your free case evaluation.

 As immigration lawyers in Los Angeles, we specialize in a complete spectrum of services pertaining to immigration, visas, and citizenship.
 Regardless of how simple or complex your unique situation may be, you can place complete trust in our achieving the most favorable outcome possible.